Figure 1: The Decisionless Project (generated by Author using Nano Banana, 2025).

 Our research began with a thorough investigation of the scientific literature regarding the emergence of AI throughout time and its effects on the system.

 Our research investigates the evolution of AI and its impact on systems, drawing from Fritjof Capra’s “The Web of Life,” which advocates a synthesis of biology, ecology, and systems thinking.
 Capra introduces the concept of autopoiesis, demonstrating that living systems and human organizations exhibit similar self-organizing patterns, promoting an ecological design paradigm in architecture.
-Aranda and Lasch’s “Tooling” explores the interplay between natural processes and algorithmic design, emphasizing the role of architects as programmers rather than mere creators, thus fostering a shift towards parametricism and digital fabrication.
-Barker and Dong’s research on a prototype CAD tool for intelligent spaces introduces hybrid representation languages and semantic layers, enhancing the dynamism of architectural models and laying groundwork for AI-driven Building Information Behavior (BIB).
+Aranda and Lasch’s “Tooling” examines the relationship between natural processes and algorithmic design, highlighting the function of architects as programmers rather than mere creators, thereby promoting a transition towards parametricism and digital fabrication.
+Barker and Dong’s research on “A Representation Language for a Prototype CAD Tool for Intelligent Rooms” introduces hybrid representation languages and semantic layers, enhancing the dynamism of architectural models and laying groundwork for AI-driven Building Information Behavior (BIB).

-Leach’s recent work explores the transformative impact of artificial intelligence (AI) on architectural practice, suggesting that while AI will not replace architects, it will significantly alter their roles towards curating generative processes.
+Leach’s recent work “Architecture in the Age of Artificial Intelligence” explores the transformative impact of artificial intelligence (AI) on architectural practice, suggesting that while AI will not replace architects, it will significantly alter their roles towards curating generative processes.
 He differentiates between weak and strong AI, addressing ethical issues such as authorship and algorithmic bias.
 Leach posits that AI fosters a new design paradigm that shares creative responsibility between humans and machines.
 He reviews modern tools like GANs and deep neural networks for aesthetic exploration and predicts a future architecture characterized by collaboration, adaptability, and co-intelligence, where designs evolve through experiential learning.

 Barcelona’s autonomous bus is a self-driving vehicle designed for urban transport wich can navigate, detect obstacles, and interact with traffic systems, offering safe and efficient mobility in real-world conditions.